top of page

 We are delighted that Mildmay and NOVA Medical School have recently signed a new agreement to continue these internships for a further five years.

-We hope this collaboration will continue to allow many more NOVA students to benefit from this unique educational experience.
-Through it, both institutions contribute to training the next generation of nutrition and dietetic professionals who are prepared to work in diverse, inclusive and global healthcare environments.
+We hope this continued collaboration will allow many more NOVA students to benefit from this unique educational experience.
+Together, our institutions are training the next generation of nutrition and dietetic professionals, preparing them to thrive in diverse, inclusive, and global healthcare environments.

 Thank you

 We are grateful to the five cohorts of NOVA students who have joined us since 2022, for their curiosity, their commitment and the work they have left behind.
-Our thanks also go to Professor Filomena Gomes and colleagues at NOVA Medical School for their continued trust in this collaboration, and to Kattya Mayre-Chilton and the Mildmay multidisciplinary team, who have welcomed, supervised and mentored each cohort year after year.
+Our thanks also go to Professor Filomena Gomes, Professor Marta Silvestre and colleagues at NOVA Medical School for their continued trust in this collaboration, and to Kattya Mayre-Chilton and the Mildmay multidisciplinary team, who have welcomed, supervised and mentored each cohort year after year.

 Together, we are helping to prepare the next generation of nutrition and dietetic professionals to work with rigour and humanity in health systems across the world.
 We look forward to the next five years.